interglobalmedia/speech-to-text-app/README.md

 + What does `interim` mean in `Speech Recognition` terms?
 It refers to the `interimResults` property of the Api.
 Interim results are results that are not yet final.
 That means that the Api might interpret a word in one way at first and then correct itself and replace it with another.

 + What does `final` mean in `Speech Recognition` terms?
 It is the result that is printed to the `final draft div` after `interimResults` are exhausted.
-Sometimes it might take a second or two for the `interim results` to `migrate` to the `final results`, so make sure that the migration is complete before clicking the `Save Note` button.
+Sometimes it might take a second or two for the `interimResults` to `migrate` to the `finalResults`, so make sure that the migration is complete before clicking the `Save Note` button.
 If you click the `Save Note` button too soon, you might note save the ***whole*** note.

 + When you want to end your note, `click` on the `blue button` again to end your voice recording, and then click on the `Save Note` button.
 This will `save` your `new note` to `local storage` AND `print it` to the page.

 + There is more than one way to go after the previous step.
 You can either:

- + decide to continue creating new notes and not worrying about refreshing the page (not a worry)
+ + Decide to continue creating new notes and not worrying about refreshing the page (not a worry)

- + `stop altogether` (if even just for the moment) after you have made your last save, in which case you can `click` the `refresh button` if you like.
+ + `Stop altogether` (if even just for the moment) after you have made your last save, in which case you can `click` the `Refresh` button if you like.
 This will clear the page of all your notes, but it will NOT remove them.

 + After you have hit the `Refresh` button, you can click the `Get Storage` button and all your `saved notes` will render to the page.